Review: Van Gogh and Britain at Tate Britain

 Tate Britain’s spacious galleries are a suitably grand setting, allowing this big collection enough room to breathe.
 It’s organised in a methodical, manageable way that won’t overwhelm you: it begins with his arrival in London aged twenty, then sends you on a chronological journey through his masterpieces, death, posthumous glory and to his afterlife, made possible through the art of those he has inspired since.

-One of Britain’s most celebrated painters had an impact on Van Gogh’s developing style: John Constable was loved for his ability to beautifully capture the landscape of his home county Sussex.
+One of Britain’s most celebrated painters had an impact on Van Gogh’s developing style: John Constable was loved for his ability to beautifully capture the landscape of his home county Suffolk.
 Here, Van Gogh’s own serene landscapes, such as Starry Night over the Rhône (below), reveal Constable’s influence.